 The College provides purpose-built accommodation for graduates in two buildings: the Graduate Annexe, St Cross Road and Hollybush Row.

 Where are the Rooms Located?

 St Cross Annexe is a short distance from the main College.
 Accommodation is laid out in clusters of five bed-sitting rooms, sharing two shower rooms and a well equipped kitchen.
 Cooking utensils are not supplied.
 The Standard rooms are approximately 150-160 square feet and there is access to a communal garden, cycle storage and a laundry.
-For guidance, fees range from £7,571 (N) band per annum for a standard room and £8,708 (M) band per annum for an en-suite room, plus electricity.
+For guidance, fees range from £7,754 (N) band per annum for a standard room and £8,908 (M) band per annum for an en-suite room.

 What Will I Need to Bring With Me?